oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

 ## Key distribution per recording agent

+(Recording == track per CALMA?)

-For a given song-workset (created by Song selection agent), accesses the CALMA data for each recording and writes an annotation for each recording describing the key detection information (containing detected keys and duration within recording).
+For a given song-workset (created by Song selection agent), accesses the CALMA data for each recording and writes an annotation for each recording describing the key detection (key change event) information (containing detected keys and duration within recording).

 The resulting annotations would have this general form: